2.5 billion people, nukes and missiles. What could go wrong?

 Modi and Chinese President Xi Jinping met early at the start of the Indian leader's premiership in 2014.
 The two sides spoke glowingly of what the countries could accomplish by working together.

-Gao, who was Deng Xiapoing's translator, believes that Modi has done a good job engaging with China.
+Gao, who was Deng Xiapoing's translator, believes Modi has done a good job engaging with China.

 But just because trade and diplomatic ties are strengthened doesn't preclude India from trying to catch up to China militarily.